 - Online Manual

-- FAQs on the Topic page (for call-specific questions in open calls)
+- FAQs on the Topic page (for call-specific questions in open calls; not applicable for actions by invitation)

 - Portal FAQ (for general questions).

 Questions received later than 7 calendar days before the deadline for submitting applications will not be answered.
 In the interest of equal treatment of applicants, the Commission cannot give a prior opinion on the eligibility of applicants or actions.